Covid 19 Delta outbreak: Covid-19 cases reported in Taranaki - NZ Herald

 The other five affected people are currently isolating at home.

 "I was informed tonight that Covid test results today showed six positive results.
-All six cases are in the Stratford area," Stratford District Mayor Neil Volzke said.
+All six cases are in the Stratford area," Volzke said.

 "I am pleased we have been able to identify the source of Covid in our wastewater and the health authorities are now working with the infected people."